 RCP has been heavily involved throughout this rulemaking process and is ready to assist operators as they get prepared.
 Whether it’s a deep dive into MAOP records reconfirmation, assessing where your Moderate Consequence Areas exist, reviewing existing pipeline integrity programs, developing action plans to get into compliance, or simply providing training to your team on what’s coming, RCP can help.

-Join us October 13th – 15th for a virtual deep dive into the recently finalized Safety of Gas Transmission Pipelines rule.
+Join us this October for a virtual deep dive into the recently finalized Safety of Gas Transmission Pipelines rule.
 The virtual format for this is unlike anything you have experienced before.
 Attendees will receive links to workshop materials two weeks prior to live stream Q&A sessions with the trainers and other attendees.
 Attendees will be able to review these materials at their own pace and schedule leading up to three separate live Q&A sessions with other attendees and the trainers.
 Attendees will have the ability to chat and post questions in a live forum during the pre-read period and during live Q&A sessions.
 There will be homework, yes you heard that right, to ensure attendees understand how to apply what they have learned.
 During the live Q&A sessions, trainers will work through the homework and answer questions from the attendees.

 What You Will Learn